 - Is the website an authority on the topic of the content?

-- Does the content feel like it was written by an expert or does it feel rushed?
+- Does the content feel like an expert wrote it, or does it feel rushed?

 - Does the content have grammatical or spelling errors?